MohitGoel92/Classification/README.md

 <p align="center"> <img width="450" src= "/Pics/dt12.png"> </p>

-From the above we observe that bagging performance increases with the number of trees we have.
-Additionally, we observe at around 50 trees the RMSE plateaus
+From the above we observe that bagging performance increases as the number of trees increases.
+Additionally, we observe at around 50 trees the RMSE plateaus, resulting in diminished returns.
+We should therefore select the optimal number of trees as the greater the number of trees we have, the greater the computational power that is required.